Getting the Best Fuel Economy for Your Vehicle Has a Lot to Do With Maintenance and Habits

-Following these tips may save you money on gas, prolong the life of your vehicle, and help the environment too
+Following these tips can save you money on gas, prolong the life of your vehicle, and help the environment

 Looking for ways to save money on fuel costs?
 These days, it seems that everyone is trying to stretch a gallon of gasoline a few extra miles.
 Some things you can do improve your mileage while others either don't improve it or end up making it worse.
 Want to save money by conserving fuel?
 While not all vehicles are different, there are some things that you can do to increase fuel economy that apply to all vehicles.

 Maintenance Is Very Important